The Law Office Of Michael A. Newland

 • Juvenile mediation and restorative justice programs

-• Pleading to lesser-included offenses or reduced charges
+• Pleas to lesser included offenses or reduced charges

 • Probation with dismissal provisions